Skip to main content

 info

-See how to define a Halo2 prover crate here: plonkish-fibonacci-sample
+See how to define a Halo2 prover crate and generate SRS here: plonkish-fibonacci-sample

 Next, copy your SRS and key files into the project folder.
 For this tutorial, we'll assume you place them in test-vectors/halo2.